prashla/RDSA/README.md

 iii) twordsa_asymber.m --> Similar to 2RDSA-Unif, except that the perturbation r.v.s. follow an asymmetric Bernoulli distribution.

+iv) twordsa_lex_dp.m --> An 2RDSA variant with deterministic perturbation.
+The primary difference is in the generation of perturbation r.v.s.
+Deterministic Perturbations are generated from lexicographic sequence.

+v) twordsa_perm_dp.m --> Similar to 2RDSA-Lex-DP, except that the deterministic perturbations r.v.s. are generated from permuatation matrix.

 On input parameters: Most of the algorithms above take as input the following:

 p -> dimension of the problem

 sigma -> noise parameter.
 Noise is (p+1)-dimensional Gaussian with variance sigma^2

-type -> 1 for quadratic, 2 for fourth-order loss (see loss_myexample.m)
+type -> 1 for quadratic, 2 for fourth-order loss, 3 = Powell singular function, 4 = Rosenbrock function, 5 = Rastrigin function (see loss_myexample.m)

 numSimulation -> this is the simulation budget that impacts the number of 2SPSA iterations